-We next consider the case of a residencial area with a Fiber-To-The-Premises (FTTx) infrastructure, that is, an optical distribution network (ODN), composed of the optical line terminal (OLT), splitters, and the optical network unit (ONU) at the users' premises.
+We next consider the case of a residencial area with a Fiber-To-The-Premises (FTTx) infrastructure, that is, an Optical Distribution Network (ODN), composed of the Optical Line Terminal (OLT), splitters, and the Optical Network Unit (ONU) at the users' premises.
 As Fig. 1b illustrates ("scenario no. 2"), we assume that an operator is planning to deploy an antenna, carrying the mobile traffic over the ODN, and is considering two implementation options:

-- Deployment of a small cell, reducing the amount and requirements of the generated traffic. - Deployment of an RRH, following the C-RAN paradigm discussed above, which would therefore generate time-sensitive FH traffic.
+- 1) Deployment of a Small Cell, reducing the amount and requirements of the generated traffic. - Deployment of an RRH, following the C-RAN paradigm discussed above, which would therefore generate timesensitive FH traffic.

-In both cases, we analyze the upstream channel of a time-division multiplexed passive optical network (TDM-PON) providing broadband access to the residential and mobile users.
+In both cases, we analyze the upstream channel of a Time-Division Multiplexed Passive Optical Network (TDM-PON) providing broadband access to the residential users and the mobile users.
 We assume for simplicity the case of ITU-T G.984 Gigabit PON (it would be straightforward to extend the results to other TDM-based PONs, such as XG-PON, XGS-PON, EPON, 10G-EPON), with a total capacity of 1.25 Gb/s in the upstream, and where each ONU generates 20 Mb/s of upstream traffic.

-Small Cell: Here we assume that the small cell generates 150 Mb/s peak traffic, and shares the ODN with 31 residential users, which corresponds to an average total load of 61.6 percent.
+1) Small Cell: Here we assume that the small cell generates 150 Mb/s peak traffic, and shares the ODN with 31 residential users, which corresponds to an average total load of 61.6%.

 We assume bursty arrivals following a compound Poisson model, where both the bursts and the burst length are Poisson-distributed, with a mean of 20 packets.
 As in the previous use case, packet sizes are randomly chosen following the AMS-IX trimodal distribution, yielding an average burst size of 6407 Bytes.
-In this case, we assume a dynamic bandwidth allocation (DBA) algorithm similar to the IPACT protocol[6], where each ONU requests at the end of its transmission window resources for the next cycle, while the OLT receives such requests, and decides when and for how long each ONU may transmit its data in the next cycle granting transmission windows in a round-robin fashion.
-We assume a 1 ms guardtime between transmission windows of consecutive ONUs.
+In this case, we assume a Dynamic Bandwidth Allocation (DBA) algorithm similar to the IPACT protocol [6], where each ONU requests at the end of its transmission window resources for the next cycle, while the OLT receives such requests and decides when and for how long each ONU may transmit its data in the next cycle granting transmission windows in a round-robin fashion.
+We assume a 1 μs guard-time between transmission windows of consecutive ONUs.

 We consider four different quality-of-service (QoS) policies for the DBA, these being defined by the maximum supported request per cycle per ONU (the cellular traffic is always granted their requests in each case).
-If an ONU requests more than this maximum transmission window (namely, 1500 B, 3000 B, 6000 B or infinite, which means no limit), the OLT will only grant this maximum, and therefore the rest of the traffic will queue at the ONU.
+If an ONU requests more that this maximum transmission window (namely, 1500 B, 3000 B, 6000 B or infinite, which means no limit), the OLT will only grant this maximum, and therefore the rest of the traffic will queue at the ONU.

-RRH Backhauling: Next, we assume an RRH generating FH traffic, following the MAC-PHY (Media Access Control, physical layer) functional split, that is, one OFDM (Orthogonal Frequency Division Multiplexing) symbol is sampled, quantized (approx. 6000 B), and transmitted to the BBU every 66.67 ms, this resulting in an approximate rate of 720 Mb/s.
-This FH traffic now shares the ODN with seven residential ONUs, resulting in an approximate total load of 68.8 percent.
+2) RRH Backhauling: Next, we assume an RRH generating FH traffic, following the MAC-PHY (Media Access Control, physical layer) functional split, that is, one OFDM (Orthogonal Frequency Division Multiplexing) symbol is sampled, quantized (approx. 6000 B) and transmitted to the BBU every $66.67~\mu s$, this resulting in an approximate rate of 720 Mb/s.
+This FH traffic shares the ODN with now 7 residential ONUs, this resulting in an approx. total load of 68.8%.
 To fulfil the tight delivery requirements of FH traffic, we assume that the DBA algorithm guarantees periodic TDM reservations for the FH traffic, and then the ONUs use a similar algorithm as before to share the rest of the available bandwidth.